mag-wolf/GEMOMA-to-Phylogeny/README.md

 Here a list of all subparts:
 ###

-    rungemoma                  #run the genoma annotation pipeline for every assembly using all homology-information provided in the ANNOTATIONS directory orthocalling               #find orthologs between the annotations made by gemoma findsharedscos2            #find shared single copy orthologs (SSCO) with a certain missing data cutoff makealignments2            #make alignments of all SSCO sequences using mafft trimmgenealignments2       #trimm the alignments using clipkit
+    rungemoma                   #run the genoma annotation pipeline for every assembly using all homology-information provided in the ANNOTATIONS directory orthocalling                #find orthologs between the annotations made by gemoma findsharedscos2             #find shared single copy orthologs (SSCO) with a 25% missing species cutoff makealignments2             #make alignments of all SSCO sequences using mafft trimmgenealignments2        #trimm the alignments using clipkit
-    filteralignments2          #filter the alignments for too conserved and too variable genes concatgenealignments2      #concatenate gene SSCO into one big matrix using FASconCAT trimmsupermatrix2          #trimm the concatenated alignment using clipkit constructgenetrees2        #constructing gene trees of every single SSCO alignment using iqtree constructsupermtree2       #constructing a tree from the concatenated alignment using iqtree constructsuperttree2       #constructing a consensus tree based on all constructed SSCO trees using Astral
+    constructgenetrees2         #constructing gene trees of every single SSCO alignment using iqtree filtergenetrees2            #filter genetrees and alignments based on the maximum likelihood distance (throw out too conserved and too variable genes) concatgenealignments2       #concatenate gene SSCO into one big matrix using FASconCAT constructsupermtree2        #constructing a tree from the concatenated alignment using iqtree constructsuperttree2        #constructing a consensus tree based on all constructed SSCO trees using Astral

 ###